m1lkman/Update-PlexMediaServer/README.md

 # Plex Media Server Updater PowerShell Module
 Windows PowerShell module for automating Plex Media Server updates/upgrades when running with Cjmurph's Plex Media Server Service Wrapper.
 It automates checking latest PMS version, downloading the update, stopping services/processes, installing the update, and restarting services.
-It supports running interactively or silently (for automation) and downloading and installing PlexPass(Beta) updates using authorized PlexPass accounts or plex authentication tokens.
+It supports running interactively or silently (for automation) and downloading and installing PlexPass(Beta) updates using authorized Plex Authentication Tokens (User or Server) or Plex.tv credentials.
 ### Prerequisites
   One of the following Operating Systems with supported PowerShell version.
   * Windows 7/Windows Server 2008 with PowerShell 4.0 or later